aptos-labs/developer-docs/apps/docusaurus/docs/community/aptos-style.md

 - Page title - Integrate Aptos with Your Platform
 - Section title - Choose a network

-Of course, capitalize [proper nouns](https://www.scribbr.com/nouns-and-pronouns/proper-nouns/), such as “Aptos” in “Accounts on Aptos”
+Of course, capitalize [proper nouns](https://www.scribbr.com/nouns-and-pronouns/proper-nouns/), such as "Aptos" in "Accounts on Aptos"

 ## Write clear titles and headings